Asafbs94/Whatsapp-Telegram-chatbot/README.md

 ## Deployment :cloud:

 This chatbot is deployed on [Heroku](https://www.heroku.com/) for Telegram and on [Twilio](https://www.twilio.com/) for WhatsApp.
+## Branches
+- Telegram - for telegram use
+- Whatsapp - for whatsapp use - you might need an twilo account and a diffrent config
 ## Language :speech_balloon:

 The chatbot is currently available in Hebrew.